The Myth About Blood Sugars and Diabetes

 It’s not necessarily fair, but you will be more susceptible to issues like this as you age.
 Your IGF levels will also be affected.
 Aging can be a risk factor on its own!

 How can I support my liver?

 The liver is an incredible organ, as it can completely heal and regenerate itself, but it does take time - three years to completely regenerate.
 Start supporting your liver today.
 A good first step is to add more cruciferous vegetables to your diet.

 Bitter vegetables help to clear the liver of toxins.
 They are very low in natural sugars and contain potassium, which will help to stop sugar cravings.

 When you eat cruciferous vegetables, you are not only supporting your liver, but also preventing something that can fatigue the pancreas.

 You’ll also want to work on keeping your levels of growth hormone high as you age.
-If you can handle it, interval training exercises are one of the best ways to do this.
+If you can handle it, being into interval training exercises is one of the best ways to do this.

-I recommend that my patients base the intensity of their exercise routine on the quality of their sleep, so if you aren’t sleeping well and can’t handle interval training, take a step back on work on your sleep.
+I recommend that my patients base the intensity of their exercise routine on the quality of their sleep.
+So if you aren’t sleeping well and can’t handle interval training, take a step back to work on your sleep.
 Better sleep has independent benefits, on top of allowing you to be more physically active.